mattscodingcorner/Four-Castors-Dashboard/README.md

 We wanted to make an easy to use app that allows you to save locations to get current and expected weathering reports.

 ## Application Requirements
+** - Site runs perfectly fine on local host.
+Heroku has issues reading the API's both google autocomplete and the openweathermap components.
+API keys are broken within Heroku, to see full functionality run on local host.

 **Use React for the front end.

 **Use GraphQL with a Node.js and Express.js server.